ucb-rit/savio-singularity-rstudio/README.md

 # savio-singularity-rstudio
 Materials for using (and creating) Singularity container for running RStudio server on Savio.

+NOTE: While this should still work, using RStudio via this approach on Savio should be unnecessary as of spring 2021.
+We now have Open OnDemand in place on Savio, providing a browser-based front-end to Savio on which you can run RStudio.
+Please go [here](https://ood.brc.berkeley.edu) and select RStudio Server on the Interactive Apps menu.

 ## Overview

 This repository provides the materials needed to create a Singularity container that provides an RStudio server session to run on a compute node (or on the viz node) and for the Savio user to connect to that RStudio session from the viz node.
 It builds on the Rocker Dockerfile for RStudio/RStudio server, modified such that the RStudio server can start when not running as root.